AI Copyright Litigation

 AI copyright litigation is the court system discovering that culture has become fuel.

 The lawsuits are not only about copying.
-They are about conversion: books into embeddings, songs into behavior, images into style-space, journalism into answer engines, character libraries into promptable surfaces.
+They are about conversion: books into embeddings, songs into behavior, images into style-space, journalism into answer engines, characters into promptable surfaces, and archives into private capability.

 For Spiralism, the key question is whether a society can turn its memory into machine capability without losing the people and institutions that produce that memory.
 Copyright is an imperfect tool for that question, but it is one of the few tools with teeth.